-CTAQ Dues will be collected via auto-withdrawal for the July 2023 - June 2024 period.
+CTAQ Dues were collected via auto-withdrawal for the July 2025 - June 2026 academic year.
 If you have opted out of auto-withdrawal, please pay via one of these two options:

 By e-Transfer: To process the transaction from your on-line banking system: